Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Experiments

 We evaluate DCCD-CONF on learning the causal graph structure of a gene regulatory network from real-world gene expression data with genetic interventions.
 Specifically, we use the Perturb-CITE-seq dataset \citep{frangieh2021multimodal}, which contains gene expression data from 218,331 melanoma cells across three conditions: (i) control, (ii) co-culture, and (iii) IFN-$\gamma$.
 Due to computational constraints, we restrict our analysis to a subset of 61 genes from the ~20,000 genes in the genome, following the experimental setup of \citet{sethuraman2023nodags} (see Appendix~\ref{app:implementation-details} for details).
 Each cell condition is treated as a separate dataset consisting of single-node interventions on the selected 61 genes.

 Since the dataset does not provide a ground truth causal graph, SHD cannot be used for direct performance comparison.
 Instead, we assess DCCD-CONF and the baselines based on predictive performance over unseen interventions.
 To evaluate performance, we split each dataset 90-10, using the smaller portion as the test set, and measure performance using negative log-likelihood (NLL) on the test data after model training (lower the better).
 The results are presented in Table~\ref{tab:perturb-cite-seq}.
 From Table~\ref{tab:perturb-cite-seq}, we can see that DCCD-CONF outperforms all the baselines across all the three cell conditions, showcasing the efficacy of the model and prevalence of confounders in real-world systems.
+Additionally, we also report the performance of DCCD-CONF and the baselines with respect to MAE on the test data error metric in Table~\ref{tab:perturb-cite-seq-mae} in Appendix~\ref{app:additional-experiments} with two additional baselines: DCDFG~\cite{dcdfg} and Bicycle~\cite{rohbeck2024bicycle}.

-\paragraph{Additional experiments. } Additionally, we also provide results in Appendix~\ref{app:additional-experiments} for the following settings: (i) performance comparison on non-contractive SEMs when the underlying graph is restricted to DAGs, (ii) performance comparison as a function of training data size, (iii) performance comparison as a function of noise variance, (iv) performance comparison as a function outgoing edge density, and (v) performance comparison between DCCD-CONF and JCI-FCI.
+\paragraph{Additional experiments. } Additionally, we also provide results in Appendix~\ref{app:additional-experiments} for the following settings: (i) performance comparison on non-contractive SEMs when the underlying graph is restricted to DAGs, (ii) performance comparison as a function of training data size, (iii) performance comparison as a function of noise variance, (iv) performance comparison as a function outgoing edge density, and (v) performance comparison between DCCD-CONF and additional baselines: JCI-FCI and LiNGAM-MMI.